evan1026/Logger/README.md

     $ cmake ..
     $ make && sudo make install

 That will install the necessary files.
-In order to use, just link up the header and library (found /usr/local/include/Logger and /usr/local/lib/libLogger.so, respectively).
+In order to use, just link up the header and library (/usr/local/include/Logger.hpp and /usr/local/lib/libLogger.so, respectively).

 For CMake, you just need to add the module path: